 In cosmetic dentistry, we rave about the benefits of a gorgeous smile.
 Studies show, an attractive smile makes a person appear smarter, more successful, friendlier, and a bright smile can even earn a higher salary.
 While a sensational smile holds amazing power, one small problem can sabotage your beauty: bad breath.
 Oftentimes we visit the dentist for cosmetic concerns and forget to address or cure our breath problems.

 We’ve all been in close quarters with a person who suffers from halitosis.
-What can you do when someone’s breath stinks?
+What do you do when someone’s breath is bad?
 Hold your breath – but that can only last so long.
 You can try to escape with polite excuses.
 But what if you’re the person with bad breath?
-Have you ever noticed, people with bad breath usually don’t know they smell?
+Have you ever noticed, people with bad breath usually are unaware?

 What Causes Bad Breath?